Manish-1909/Ayurvedic-Chatbot/README.md

 AYUR-BOT: Ayurvedic Medicine Recommendation Chatbot

-AYUCARE is an intelligent chatbot designed to recommend Ayurvedic remedies based on user queries.
+AYUR-BOT is an intelligent chatbot designed to recommend Ayurvedic remedies based on user queries.
 It leverages the power of Llama 2, FAISS (CPU) for vector similarity search, and Chainlit for a user-friendly interface.
 The knowledge base is built from a comprehensive Ayurvedic encyclopedia, making it a reliable assistant for traditional health solutions.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------